 In the second half of the 16th century, an east range was erected consisting of a long, rectangular building with massive walls 2 meters thick, with three projections from the east and north of a tower-like character.
-All projections were quadrilateral, the middle was slightly smaller than the other two.
+All projections were four-sided, the middle slightly smaller than the other two.
 The entrance was from the courtyard side and led to the first floor, through the stairs in the vestibule.
 Behind the entrance portal was the centrally located, main room of the castle, that is a great hall with a plan size of 17 x 7 meters, rising to the level of the second floor.
 It was a place of meals, sumptuous feasts and meeting guests.
 Its lighting was provided by unusual huge windows consisting of three levels of smaller two-light openings in one case and four levels of openings in the other window.
 From the north and south, the hall was flanked by smaller rooms, while a fragment of the wall of an older, medieval building was used for the northern room.
-The space of the entire third floor was occupied by a long gallery, illuminated with windows similar to those used in the great hall, and communication was made possible by stairs located on the southern and northern sides.
+The space of the entire third floor was occupied by a long gallery, illuminated with windows similar to those used in the great hall, and communication was made possible by staircases located on the southern and northern sides.
 Their construction was based on a central stone pillars, around which straight sections of stairs were led.
 It was one of the oldest solutions of this type in residential buildings.
 The main building of the east range also had two barrel vaulted utility rooms and a couple of smaller rooms at ground level.
 Tower projections probably housed living quarters.
-The surviving south-east tower had six floors, each of which except the ground floor was heated by a fireplace and equipped with irregularly pierced windows.
+The preserved south-eastern tower had six floors, each of which except the ground floor was heated by a fireplace and equipped with irregularly pierced windows.
 A latrine was probably placed in the corner niche.